datatrove-edu/datatrove-edu.github.io/content/entries/death-cause-by-age/index.md

 ## Data
 The following data comes from *Centers for Disease Control and Prevention, National Center for Health Statistics.
-National Vital Statistics, Date accessed [15 May 2026]*.
+National Vital Statistics*, Date accessed, May 15, 2026.
 Available from http://wonder.cdc.gov/ucd-icd10-expanded.html.

 *  [Adapted data (Excel file)](UnderlyingCauseOfDeath2018-2024newCategories.xlsx) in which *cause of death* terms that have been renamed for non-experts as follows:
     -  Neoplasms --> Cancers